Salva / Salva Drift

 Enemies: *Gladiator, *Troll, *Ogre, *Dias

 From Herlie, take the boat to Hilton.
 Don't worry too much about buying any equipment, as you'll be getting that in spades pretty soon, and before you reach your next dungeon.
 Head southeast towards the city of Lacour.
 Before entering, though, make another character decision: Do you want Precis or Bowman?
 (I say Bowman's nothing short of useless.)
 If you want Precis, keep going southeast past Lacour to reach the city of Linga.
 As soon as you enter, a scene will play out.
 Exit the city and then enter a Private Action.
-Go right, down, and around to the lower left.
+Go up one screen and go to the top left near the pharmacy.
 Another scene will play out and Precis will ask if she can join you at the end.
 If you want Bowman, skip all that and continue on to Lacour.

 The weapons shops are all closed here, due to the huge Tournament of Arms going on.
 But we want to talk to the king, so head to the castle up north.
 Talk to the lower receptionist to learn that the king won't take any appointments till after the Tournament.
 (Once you do this, you can't leave the city for a little while.)
 Now exit the castle and Claude will express his wish to enter the Tournament himself.
 Of course we shall listen to him.
 Go back up and talk to the upper receptionist to register for the Tournament.
 Your next step is to choose one of the four weapons shops in east Lacour.
 You will get to use their goods in battle (you can't use your own equipment).
 Here they are, from left to right: